-Non-funded Students, Partial Funding, and Year-to-Year Funding
+Un-funded Students, Partial Funding, and Year-to-Year Funding

-The American Studies Program is as committed to the education of students who enroll using their own resources as to those whom it supports with fellowships and assistantships.
+The American Studies Program is as committed to the education of students who enroll using their own resources as to those whom it supports with stipends and assistantships.
 While most of the graduate aid budget is reserved for continuing students who have been guaranteed support for successive years, the program does attempt to aid those who arrive without aid and demonstrate high achievement in their studies.
-As funds are available, the Executive Committee may make annual awards to such students.
-Students may also petition the Executive Committee for consideration for financial support.
-In such cases, students may need to present evidence of financial need.
-The deadline for applications is April 15, for aid in the following year.
+If funds are available, the Executive Committee may make annual awards to such students.
+Students must petition the Executive Committee for consideration for partial and year-to-year financial support.
+The deadline for applications for aid in the following year is the mid-April Grand Deadline.

-Fifth-Year Fellowships
+Fifth-Year Stipends and Assistantships

-Budget permitting, the American Studies Program awards a limited number of fifth-year fellowships (assistantships and tuition for students who have finished the fourth year [MA/PhD] or third year [PhD] of their education).
+Budget permitting, the American Studies Program awards a limited number of modest fifth-year stipends (assistantships and tuition for students who have finished the fourth year [MA/PhD] or third year [PhD] of their education).
 These are awarded on a competitive basis and are not linked to students' previous funding status.
-Students may apply for fifth year funds only once, and, if they receive an award, are expected to be in residence in Williamsburg and to devote the academic year to full-time study and writing.
-Once students have received fifth-year funding, they are no longer eligible for awards by the American Studies Program
+Students may receive fifth year funds only once, and, if they receive an award, are expected to be in residence in Williamsburg and to devote the academic year to full-time study and writing.

 The program considers these awards very important and makes every effort to maintain them.
 However, students should not rely on their availability.
 These awards are in no sense guaranteed.
 Students should energetically cast a wide net for funds that come from outside the program and the College.
-The deadline for applications for the following year is April 15.
+The deadline for applications fifth-year funds for the following year is Grand Deadline.
+Applications will not be not considered from students with incomplete grades or from those not making satisfactory progress toward the degree (i.e., those who, at minimum, have not completed their Ph.D. qualifying exam by the time the committee convenes to consider requests).

-Other Funding Sources and Opportunities
+Other Funding Sources & Opportunities for Professional Development